-- 25. The continued effective operation of the Government is best served if the health impacts of COVID-19 are managed and minimised. - 26.
-The WHO reported on 15 December 2020 that there were 71 051 805 cases of COVID-19 reported globally, and 1 608 648 deaths.
-The global situation continues to worsen as the numbers of weekly cases and deaths continue to increase. - 27.
-The scale of the COVID-19 pandemic presents a high risk of further outbreaks of COVID-19 in the New Zealand community.
-People arriving into New Zealand from high risk countries with ongoing COVID-19 cases may lead to infection being introduced into the community.
-Despite managed quarantine and isolation measures in place, case numbers could quickly escalate.
+24. The scale of the COVID-19 pandemic presents a high risk of further outbreaks of COVID-19 in the New Zealand community.
+People arriving into New Zealand from countries with ongoing COVID-19 cases may lead to infection being introduced into the community.
+Despite managed quarantine and isolation measures in place, and restrictions on travel to New Zealand of persons from very high risk countries, case numbers could quickly escalate.
 New Zealand's COVID-19 Elimination Strategy includes border controls, case detection and surveillance, contact tracing and managed isolation/quarantine, and community support for control measures.